-- A. Transition the current permitting system to a new enterprise resource planning module by September 30, 2024.
+- A. Transition the current permitting system to a new enterprise resource planning module by September 30, 2024

 Results: Completed October 1, 2024.

 - B. Digitize at least 250 old paper construction plans by September 30, 2024, to free up storage space and increase ease of retrieval.

 Results: Completed.
 A total of 383 documents were scanned.

 - A. Develop information concerning Building and Fire permits and requirements for posting on the City's website by February 28, 2025.
-Status: Completion is anticipated by September 30, 2025.

 - B. Develop 50% of the needed inspection checklists for internal database and succession planning purposes by September 30, 2025.
 This is part one of a two-year objective.
-Status: Completion is anticipated by September 30, 2025.